practicalli/clojure/clojure-cli/projects/configure-repl-startup.md

 ## Calling functions

-Functions from the required namespace can be called, to start the application for example.
+Use the fully quallified function name from the required namespace can be called, to start the application for example.

 ```clojure
 (ns user